LuisJSosa/GoLabs/README.md

 By progressing through GoLabs, you're not just learning to code in Go; you're building a foundation in software development that will serve you well in any programming endeavor.

+## License

+GoLabs is released under the MIT License.
+See the [LICENSE](LICENSE.md) file for more details.

+This license allows you to use and share the GoLabs projects freely while contributing back to the community.

 ## Credits